Endava/cats/README.md

 # Overview
 By using a simple and minimal syntax, with a flat learning curve, CATS (**C**ontract **A**uto-generated **T**ests for **S**wagger) enables you to generate thousands of API tests within minutes with **no coding effort**.
 All tests are **generated, run and reported automatically** based on a pre-defined set of **78 Fuzzers**.
-The Fuzzers cover a wide range up input data from fully random large Unicode values to well crafted, context dependant values based on the request data types and constraints.
+The Fuzzers cover a wide range of input data from fully random large Unicode values to well crafted, context dependant values based on the request data types and constraints.
-Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional flows.
+Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional tests.

 <div align="center">
   <img alt="CATS" width="100%" src="images/run_result.png"/>